plasterboarding a brick wall

 checking plasterboard is level

-Check the board is vertical with a spirit level.
+Check the board is level with a spirit level.
 If not, adjust the board’s position before the adhesive dries.

 fitting plasterboard tight against ceiling